One of the most common questions I’m frequently asked is, “should I do my own taxes this year?”

 Compare that to the $75 (average) spent on an online software such as Jackson Hewitt.

-What does the extra $275+ give you with a tax pro?
+What does the extra $275+ give you with a Tax Advisor or Accountant?

 Filing with a qualified accountant or tax advisor will give you peace of mind knowing that you’ve receive all the deductions and credits you qualify for.